 New York, NY 10017

-Please upload your GRE and your HSK scores AS ONE DOCUMENT.
+Please upload your GRE and your optional HSK scores AS ONE DOCUMENT.
 Embark provides a link giving directions for doing this.
+Please note, however, that if your GRE scores is indicated on your graduate school transcript, you will not need upload a separate score report.

 Question 37: References